bhazard/vagrant-examples/vagrant-presentation/README.md

 vagrant-presentation
 ============

 This is a 15 minute presentation about [Vagrant](https://www.vagrantup.com) that I gave at [Asbury Agile](http://www.asburyagile.com/) in October 2014.
-Since it is so short, there isn't a whole lot here.
+You can [view the presentation](htmlpreview.github.io/?https://github.com/bhazard/vagrant-examples/blob/master/vagrant-presentation/index.html).

 ### References